JennEYoon/deep-learning/chollet2/mynotes.md

 To do:  Review cycleGAN, moving from MNIST number to another in encoding space, moving from one face to another, from one smile face to non-smile face.
   * Finished chp 13 chollet, on my own.
-  * Review chp 2, 3 tensor manipulations
+  * Review chp 2 tensor manipulations
+  * Practice chp 3 Keras basics, manipulating tensorflow tensor math
+  * Compare with PyTorch basics/numpy - Brown SciPy 2018.